See Related Titles

 More from this series

-James Goudkamp is a Fellow of Balliol College, Oxford, and a Lecturer in the Oxford Law Faculty.
+James Goudkamp is a Fellow of Keble College, Oxford, and an Associate Professor in the Oxford Law Faculty.
 He holds or has held visiting positions at Harvard Law School, the National University of Singapore, the University of Western Australia and the University of Wollongong.

 Buying ebooks from our website